Checkpoint Docs

 Cross-Project Analytics

-Organization-level analytics (available at the organization Analyze page) aggregate data across all projects, giving you a bird's-eye view of agent activity across your properties.
+Organization-level analytics (available at the organization Analytics page, legacy name: Analyze) aggregate data across all projects, giving you a bird's-eye view of agent activity across your properties.

 Understanding Detection Data